 7. Funding Sources and Implementation of PAMP

-Generally funding for implementation of the projects identified in this PAMP come from Council and the RMS.
-The works identified in this PAMP total \$732,400 for state roads and \$76,830 for local roads.
+Generally funding for implementation of the projects identified in this PAMP would come from Council and TfNSW.
+The works identified in this PAMP total \$169,500 for state roads and \$296,500 for local roads.